-Pull ups should therefore form a bedrock of any upper body routine.
-You will want to get it right when looking to invest in a proper pull up bar.
-Whether you’re looking for a free standing pull up bar as park of a power tower, power rack or as a simple, standalone piece, there are some fantastic options out there for you to choose from.
+Whether you’re looking for a free standing pull-up bar as park of a power tower, power rack or as a simple, standalone piece, there are some fantastic options out there for you to choose from.
 As with any piece of home gym equipment, there is a balancing act involved – getting the right mix of economy, quality, utility and longevity is vital.

-This is out list of what we think are five of the best pull up bars available in today’s market.
-There are some pretty big differences between some of them, but this is as it should be – pull up bars come in all shapes and sizes.
-The one you want will depend on your tastes, wonts and requirements.
+This is our list of what we think are five of the best pull-up bars available in today’s market.
+There are some pretty big differences between some of them, but this is as it should be – pull-up bars come in all shapes and sizes.
+The one you want will depend on your tastes, wants and requirements.

 Our top pick – DTX Fitness Power Rack